Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 Homing
 ------
-..
-    original text mentions disengaging robot motors
-    can you do that? is it accurate to say that?

 Homing commands the robot to move the gantry, a pipette, or a pipette plunger to a defined position.
 For example, homing the gantry moves it to the back right of the working area.
 Homing methods include :py:meth:`.ProtocolContext.home`, :py:meth:`.InstrumentContext.home` and :py:meth:`.InstrumentContext.home_plunger`.
-These methods home the gantry, the mounted pipette and plunger, and the pipette plunger, respectively.
+These methods home the gantry, home the mounted pipette and plunger, and home the pipette plunger, respectively.
 None of these functions take any arguments.

 This example homes the gantry, z-axis, and pipette plungers::